dataiku/dss-plugin-dkulib/README.md

 ## Usage

-When used in a Dataiku DSS plugin, copy files from this repository to python-lib/dkulib.
+Never copy individual files from this repo to your code, only copy the containing folders (nlp, parallelization, ...) as they contains the versions and instructions.
-Don't forget to add a comment at the start of each file with the dku-lib commit id you've used.
+Copy these dir under your python-lib

 You can then import modules in the plugins recipe.py file via e.g.:

-`from dkulib.core.parallelizer import DataFrameParallelizer`
+`from parallelizer import DataFrameParallelizer`

 ## Included libs